 Gain Meaningful Experience in Health Care

 If you are considering a health career, we strongly recommend that you build a record of sustained involvement as a volunteer or paid employee within the health field.
 This time is necessary to gain a good understanding of the various roles within a health care team and the daily tasks that are involved in patient care.
-Some schools require particular number of patient hours or types of experiences, so make sure you are familiar with the expectations for your field.
+Some schools require a particular number of patient hours or types of experiences or documentation of shadowing hours, so make sure you are familiar with the expectations for your field.

 - Medical Scribing

 - Working as a Personal Care Assistant (PCA) or Certified Nursing Assistant (CNA)